kvarteret/kvarteret.no-theme-v2/Readme.md

 To install [Wordpress](http://wordpress.org), go to their website and download their newest version.
 Place the wordpress folder in /Applications/MAMP/htdocs.
 Start Apache and MySQL via the MAMP GUI interface and go to [http://localhost/wordpress](http://localhost/wordpress) to start the installation of Wordpress.

+## Installing the theme
+Download/Git clone this repository into */www/kvarteret.no/wp-content/themes.
+Go to http://localhost/kvarteret.no/wp-admin, click appearance and choose the theme.

 ## Dependencies/Third party libraries
 The Wordpress theme is dependent on a few external libraries.